In this page

 If Alice updated a page 3 times and another page 5 times, this metric is 8 (sum of the two).

 These users are often the most knowledgeable in the subject matter.
-Knowing who they are helps ensure that the content remains accurate, up-to-date, and reliable.
+Knowing who the expert Confluence users are helps ensure that the content remains accurate, up-to-date, and reliable.

 Most active authors Displays the users who created the most contents (pages or blog posts) in the last 90 days.